Skip to main content

 • explain how CBT would be adapted to the needs of different client groups and context

-• discuss the range of research methods that might be appropriate to the study of this area of psychology (identifying strengths and weaknesses of core methodologies including both qualitative as well as quantitative approaches)
+• discuss the range of research methods appropriate to the study of this area of psychology

-• demonstrate an appropriate awareness of cultural considerations in the evaluation of theory and research
+• demonstrate awareness of cultural considerations in the evaluation of theory and research

 • explain the limitations of CBT, with reference to relevant research

-• clearly explain the training required in order to practise as a CBT therapist, and demonstrate awareness of the various routes to becoming a qualified practitioner.
+• clearly explain the training required to practise as a CBT therapist, and demonstrate awareness of the routes to becoming a qualified practitioner.